Introduction to Agile Planning

 The following are types of Agile planning:

-1) Theme: It is a targeted goal that aims in bringing organizational change.
+- Theme: It is a targeted goal that aims in bringing organizational change.

-2) User Stories: These are the needs or requisites defined by the product users.
+- User Stories: These are the needs or requisites defined by the product users.

-3) Backlog: This is a set of user stories and inoperable requisites that could be executed in the coming time.
+- Backlog: This is a set of user stories and inoperable requisites that could be executed in the coming time.

-4) Backlog Refinement: As the name suggests, it is about upgrading user stories and eliminating the ones that are not of any relevance.
+- Backlog Refinement: As the name suggests, it is about upgrading user stories and eliminating the ones that are not of any relevance.

-6) Sprint Planning: Sprints are a list of tasks assigned to multiple teams for a certain duration.
-It consists of ‘Sprint goal’ and ‘Sprint backlog’.
+- Sprint Planning: Sprints are a list of tasks assigned to multiple teams for a certain duration.
+It consists of ‘Sprint goal’ and ‘sprint backlog’.
 Sprint goal consists of a goal statement that the sprint teams aim to attain.
 The sprint backlog is a set of user stories and inoperable requisites that are to be executed by the sprint teams.
-At this stage, the relevant set of work is identified which is in alignment with the current objectives and resources of an organization.
+At this stage, the relevant set of work is identified, which is in alignment with the current objectives and resources of an organization.

-7) Release Planning: It includes planning for multiple sprints.
+- Release Planning: It includes planning for multiple sprints.
 Around 3-12 iterations are developed during release planning.
 It is also a basis to track the progress of the project.

-The key notion of planning is all about prioritizing the essential tasks and being adaptive of change.
-It is all about team-work and collaboration.
-Unlike the waterfall project planning, in agile, the teams are responsible to choose features from the backlog and direct the project towards the targeted goal.
-In Agile, the plan is owned by the teams and the team is solely responsible for meeting plan deadlines.
+The key notion of planning is all about prioritizing the essential tasks and being adaptive to change.
+It is all about teamwork and collaboration.
+Unlike waterfall project planning, in agile, the teams are responsible to choose features from the backlog and direct the project towards the targeted goal.
+In Agile, the plan is owned by the teams, and the team is solely responsible for meeting plan deadlines.
 As Agile is predominantly applied in the software sector, which can be upgraded progressively, it may not be applicable to the manufacturing sector, which requires huge planning as opposed to upgrades here and there.

 This has been a guide to Agile Planning.
-Here we discussed the Concept, Attributes, Understanding, and Types of planning in Agile.
+Here we discussed the concept, attributes, understanding, and types of planning in Agile.
 You can also go through our other Suggested Articles to learn more –